MatterWindowCovering

 uint8_t lastTiltPercent = matterPref.getUChar(tiltPercentPrefKey, 0);

-// Initialize window covering with BLIND_LIFT_AND_TILT type
+// Initialize window covering with BLIND_LIFT_AND_TILT type and local motor calibration

-WindowBlinds.begin(lastLiftPercent, lastTiltPercent, MatterWindowCovering::BLIND_LIFT_AND_TILT);
+WindowBlinds.begin(lastLiftPercent, lastTiltPercent, MatterWindowCovering::BLIND_LIFT_AND_TILT, &LIFT_CALIBRATION, &TILT_CALIBRATION);

 currentLiftPercent = lastLiftPercent;